Connect with others who understand.

 What Are the Treatment Options for Frequent Urination?

-If high blood sugars are to blame for frequent urination, you’ll work with your health care provider to explore strategies to maintain better control of your diabetes.
+If high blood sugar is to blame for frequent urination, you’ll work with your health care provider to explore strategies to maintain better control of your diabetes.
 Perhaps it’s time to switch up your medication, adjust your eating habits, increase your exercise level, or find better ways to manage stress.

 Other treatments for frequent urination will vary based on the cause, such as antibiotics to clear up a UTI or surgery to fix incontinence from a weak pelvic floor.
 For an overactive bladder, there are medications to relax the muscles and nerves for better control.